-The Group has set up a partly funded pension scheme for mid-to senior management that was available to certain senior workers after completing five years of service.
-According to the plan, a certain percentage of the current salary is converted into a pension component each year.
+The Group has set up a partly funded pension scheme for mid to senior management, mainly in Australia, the UK and the US.
+The scheme is available to certain senior workers after completing five years' service.

+According to the plan, a certain percentage of the current salary is converted into a pension component each year until retirement.
 Pensions under this scheme are paid out when a beneficiary has reached the age of 65.
+The pensionable salary is limited to \$100,000 for a year.
+Eligible employees are required to contribute a stated percentage of pensionable salary.